The Columbus Campus is closed: More

 Will My VA Benefits Be Enough To Cover My Tuition At Columbus State?

-The amount of your VA benefits will be based on the type of VA you are eligible for, the number or credit hours you schedule, and the current VA Rates.
-Your VA benefits will be paid to you in monthly installments over the quarter.
-The College expects your tuition to be paid-in-full at the start of the quarter.
+The amount of your VA benefits will be based on the type of VA benefits that you are eligible for, the number or credit hours you schedule, and the current VA Rates.
+Your VA benefits will be paid to you in monthly installments over the semester.
+The College expects your tuition to be paid-in-full at the start of the semester.
 Normally one month’s check or even an advance payment may not be enough to pay your tuition for the quarter.
 It is the student’s responsibility to pay tuition, in full, by the deadline date.

 Can I Receive Regular Financial Aid While Receiving VA Benefits?

 You may be eligible for additional grants, loans, scholarships, and employment programs (See a Financial Aid Adviser for Details).

 What Should I Do If I Do Not Receive Payment from the VA?